ocaml/ocaml-lsp/README.md

   identifier, you can see its typed nicely formatted.
 This program comes with `ocamlformat` (version > 0.21.0).
 Previously, it was a standalone package.

+- Install the `ocp-indent-rpc` package to enable indentation as you type.
+The server starts this helper lazily and keeps it running, so `ocp-indent` is not executed separately for every keystroke.

 ## Usage

 Usually, your code editor, or some extension/plugin that you install on it, is